ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-07-28-ecommerce-development-on-php-framework-our-experience-of-building-crisstal-eye-website.md

 You can prepare mockups yourself.
 However, be prepared that your development team may adjust them further because some important points might be missing.
 Alternatively, you may the development team your project vision in detail and order mockups from them – they will prepare mockups and approve them with you before starting the development.

 In addition, I would strongly recommend thinking of captions and buttons headings upon mockups completion and before handing them over to development.
-Although it is not that crucial if you (or your team) don’t come up with captions and headings right away – you’ll just have to dedicate additional effort for that later (you’ll either have to adjust to what you have or to update the layout according to your needs).
+Although it is not that crucial if you (or your team) don't come up with captions and headings right away – you'll just have to dedicate additional effort for that later (you'll either have to adjust to what you have or to update the layout according to your needs).

 ### How will users pay?

 It is essential for any eCommerce website to provide convenient payment options to its users.
-For the first stage we’ve implemented integration with PayPal – one of the most popular payment systems in the world.
+For the first stage we've implemented integration with PayPal – one of the most popular payment systems in the world.
 As for future plans – we are going to integrate with Authorize.net later.

 Below you can see the comparison of Payment options alternatives that we were choosing from.